10 Ways for Dentists to Improve Their Google Local Search Rankings

 4. Make sure your NAP is consistent.

-If you already have a Google My Business Page, then you've already set it up with your business name, address and phone number (NAP).
+If you already have a Google Business Profile, then you've already set it up with your business name, address, and phone number (NAP).
 Google has very strict requirements for what this can be, so make sure:

 - Your display name reflects your real-world business name exactly